DaemonAlchemist/phantom.wittrock.us/README.md

 ## Getting Started

 **Phantom of the Author-a** supports [Ollama](https://ollama.com/) and [OpenRouter](https://openrouter.ai) as sources for language models.
 To use PotA, you will need a locally running instance of Ollama and/or an account at OpenRouter.
 If you are using OpenRouter, select it as the engine and then click on the key icon to enter your API key.
+If you are using Ollama, install the Ollama server and then follow the instructions [here](https://medium.com/dcoderai/how-to-handle-cors-settings-in-ollama-a-comprehensive-guide-ee2a5a1beef0) to update Ollama's CORS settings.

 ## Process